Simply Wander

 4. Le Consulat Cafe

-Le Consulat is also one of the most photographed cafes in Montmartre, and in all of Paris.
+Le Consulat is also one of the most photographed cafes in Montmartre and in all of Paris.

 But this cafe doesn’t just get by on good looks alone.
-The food and service come highly recommended and it has a history of attracting many of the greats such as Picasso, Monet, and Van Gogh.
+The food and service are highly recommended and it has a history of attracting many of the greats such as Picasso, Monet, and Van Gogh.

-It is surreal to literally be walking in the same footsteps of some of history’s most influential artists.
+It is surreal to literally be walking in the footsteps of some of history’s most influential artists.

 5. Place du Tertre